jlcarg/rock-paper-scissors/README.md

     - Call 5 times the playRound function passing the returned values from invoking the getHumanChoice and getComputerChoice as the 2 arguments
     - Compares the score variables after 5 rounds and declares the winner or if it ended in a draw
 4. Call playGame function

+## Version Two

+After going through the first lesson on DOM Manipulation, we were tasked to add a basic UI to it.

 [Live Preview](https://jlcarg.github.io/rock-paper-scissors/)